-Invited into the Sydney Film Festival in June 1987 and Pincher Creek Indian Film Festivals of 1989 & 1990, Karbara was first broadcast on ABC TV, October 1987.
+A film on the First National Black Playwrights Conference and Workshop held January 1987.
+Invited into the Sydney Film Festival, June 1987, and Pincher Creek Indian Film Festivals of 1989 & 1990, Karbara was first broadcast on ABC TV.

-A century after Joyce let Leopold Bloom loose in Dublin, Alba unleashes Archie Lees and a supporting cast of post-Iliadian characters in twelve off-battlefield war-torn months of literary mania.
+Lew Collins unleashes Archie Lees and a disorderly cast of post-Iliadian characters in twelve dysfunctional off-battlefield-torn months of 21st century literary mania